mkonicek/coding-time/content/blog/code-review/index.md

 This is a post on authoring pull requests.
 The tricks below will help you achieve the following:

 - Your pull request gets a thorough review.
-This leads to higher quality code - easier to maintain, fewer bugs.
+This leads to higher quality code.
+That is code with fewer bugs which is easier to maintain.
 - The reviewer understands the pull request quickly.
-This is good both for you and the reviewer.
+This means less work for the reviewer and less work for you answering questions and rebasing old pull requests.

 ### Trick 1 - Add inline comments